 “We’ve got one in the early phase of pre-production, where in fact, productivity has increased since working from home, and talking to the guys, it seems that they just have less distractions, at a point where they need to iterate very quickly, and so productivity has gone up.

 “And then we’ve got a large scale project, that’s towards the back end of its life in development.
 And that’s taken a little bit longer to get back up to the same productivity levels.
 And you’d expect that, on large projects, that it takes a little bit longer to get things nailed down and organised.

-“But fortunately, the management systems that we’ve got in terms of the control processes still give us all the same data, we’ve had to adjust some of the reporting elements as we’ve gone, through just to reflect where we are, on a working from home basis, but ultimately every every decision we make is based on data that we get from from our production teams.
+“But fortunately, the management systems that we’ve got, in terms of the control processes, still give us all the same data, we’ve had to adjust some of the reporting elements as we’ve gone along, just to reflect where we are, on a working from home basis, but ultimately every decision we make is based on data that we get from from our production teams.
 So we’re quite happy with where we are with that.”

-All of that means that development, for Sumo at least and presumably many others, does not look to be the key cause for any corona-related delays in getting projects to market.
+All this means that development, for Sumo and presumably many others, does not look to be the key cause for any corona-related delays in getting projects to market.

 “The biggest challenge from COVID that we’re seeing, and we’ve had to trim our expectation, is with headcount growth.
 At the end of last year we got the headcount up to 766, and we had a really strong year.
 We actually exceeded our internal targets for headcount growth, and the start of the year looked really good.

 “And now obviously everything’s fallen off a cliff.
 And it’s because, generally, people aren’t looking to move.
 We normally target bringing on a new person every single working day within the group.
 And we’ve cut that back to a new person every five days.”

 Cavers agrees that in the current climate people are staying put, with the idea that their current job is more secure than any move.
 Of course there’s an upside to that in terms of churn, but that’s not enough if you’re looking to grow.